 Submit your ballot.
 Ballots must be postmarked by Election Day, but try to mail your ballot as early as possible after you receive it.

 The Kane County Clerk website has additional information on the vote-by-mail process.

 2. Early Voting

-Early in-person voting begins September 24.
+Early in-person voting typically begins several weeks before Election Day.

 For more details, visit the Kane County Clerk’s early voting page.